Sterophonick/HeartLib/README.md

  - Bitmaps

- - ADPCM Lib (Shoutouts to Nrx, YodaJR, and OMG)

  - Drawing text to the screen in bitmap and tile modes.

  - Drawing new data to the screen when scrolling very large backgrounds.

+ - Tools for graphics conversion, graphics editing, and map making.

  - Many more things!